In a peaceful and quiet rural village, the angry and weed-smoking grunge teen Elfie Hopkins is looking for some adventure.

 Either way, whilst this film was enjoyable, I can’t see it being a box-office hit for the mass market.
 It seems more likely that Elfie Hopkins will achieve success in a smaller more tailored circle of audiences who appreciate stylish and twisted tales of cannibalism.

-Elfie Hopkins, presented by Kaleidoscope Film Distribution, will be in cinemas on 20th April 2012.
+Elfie Hopkins, presented by Kaleidoscope Film Distribution, is released in select cinemas on 20th April 2012.

 Watch the trailer for Elfie Hopkins here: